Draeken/articles/knowledge_management/01OntologyExamples.md

 Name/description; (apple/red apple)
 Localization (town;state/region;country;culture/civilization)
-specialization of -> raw product concept nutritional information -> aggregated from implementers color -> aggregated from implementers price -> aggregated from implementers
+specialization of -> raw product concept nutritional information -> table //aggregated from implementers color -> aggregated from implementers price -> aggregated from implementers

+Nutritional information are often given for a general class and not for varieties, or varieties are specified through difference with general class.
+Raw product could describe the default or the most common variety.
+Then all varieties are grouped together using a new class.

 ## Classification/groups
-Subjective -> user create a new class as a new concept.
+Subjective user create a new class as a new concept.